Binoka: Binoka—the merchant king

 Binoka gave his many wives a share of the copra, which they would use to trade for hats, ribbons, dresses and other produce available on the trading ships.
 However sticks of tobacco were the main product they purchased, which Stevenson described as being "island currency, tantamount to minted gold".
 Stevenson described a notable feature of life with Binoka as being that evenings were spent with Binoka playing card games with his wives with the currency being tobacco sticks.
 He had developed his own version of poker in which he could play either of two hands dealt to him.
 By this strategy Binoka would win most of the tobacco, so that Binoka ended up with effective control of the tobacco, which he would allocate to his wives and other subjects, so that he was, as described by Stevenson "the sole fount of all indulgences".

-While Stevenson refers to Binoka as "the last tyrant", Stevenson's account of his time with Binoka is much more sympathetic that given to Nakaeia, the ruler of Butaritari and Makin atolls in the Gilbert Islands.
-Nakaeia allowed two San Francisco trading firms to operate, Messrs.
+While Stevenson refers to Binoka as "the last tyrant", Stevenson's account of his time with Binoka is much more sympathetic that given to Bureimoa, the ruler of Butaritari and Makin atolls in the Gilbert Islands.
+Bureimoa allowed two San Francisco trading firms to operate, Messrs.
 Crawford and Messrs.
 Wightman Brothers, with up to 12 Europeans resident on various of the atolls.
 The presence of the Europeans, and the alcohol they traded to the islanders, resulted in periodic alcoholic binges that only ended with Nakaeia making tapu (forbidding) the sale of alcohol.
 During the 15 or so days Stevenson spent on Butaritari the islanders were engaged in a drunken spree that threatened the safety of Stevenson and his family.
 Stevenson adopted the strategy of describing himself as the son of Queen Victoria so as to ensure that he would be treated as a person who should not be threatened or harmed.